Tac2Pose: Tactile Object Pose Estimation from the First Touch: Method

 \myparagraph{Object-dependent grids.} Using the 3D model of an object, we discretize the space of object poses in a multidimensional grid.
 Building a grid in the space of poses is a well-studied problem~\citep{yershova2010generating,rocsca2014new} that makes finding nearest neighbors trivial.
 It also allows each point on the grid to be seen as the representative of a volumetric part of the space which helps to reason over distributions.
 We prune the grid by only keeping object poses that result in contact, and then pair each of them with their respective contact shape.
 Since we only consider poses that result in contact, this reduces the space of 6D poses to a 5D manifold.
 Using a grid, a discrete structured set of poses, allows us to easily account for object symmetries which can significantly reduce the grid size.

 Our grids cover regions of the object which correspond to feasible grasp locations from the set of stable resting poses of the object on a surface.
 In particular, we include faces that correspond to feasible \textit{grasp approach directions}, where the grasp approach direction specifies the axis of the grasp relative to the object.
 For some objects, we also include additional grasp approach directions that have interesting tactile features.
 For each grasp approach direction, We compute a dense set of contacts with 2.5mm translational resolution, and 6 degrees of rotational resolution around the axis of the grasp.
 As a result, the grid spans four coordinates (grasp approach direction, x, y, $\theta$) and a contact pose will be no more than 1.25mm from an element of the grid, and often closer.
 A visualization of the grid dimensions can be seen in Figure~\ref{fig:grid dimensions}.
 The number of elements in each grid varies between 3.8K and 181.3K, depending on the object size, shape, and number of grasp approach directions.
+We render each triplet of elements (two contacts, and the gripper opening) at 15 Hz, which can be parallelized.
+When grids are rendered serially, generating them takes from several minutes to many hours, depending on the grid size.

 \myparagraph{Similarity metric for contact shapes.} Given a new contact shape, we compare it to all pre-computed contact shapes in the grid to find what poses are more likely to produce it.
 To that aim, we modify Momentum Contrast~(MoCo)~\citep{moco}, a widely-used algorithm in contrastive learning, to encode contact shapes into a low dimensional embedding based on the distance between contact poses.